 The Association's investment strategy is the responsibility of the Board, assisted by its investment managers, Schroders.
 Detailed discussions are delegated to the Investment Strategy Group and recommendations for adoption are made to the Board.
-There has been no material change to the Association's investment strategy during the year.
+During the year the Association sold the units in the equity fund that it was invested in and reinvested the proceeds from this sale into the diversified growth fund in which it was already invested in.

-The Association's investment strategy is a long-term one, reflecting the long-tail nature of many of its liabilities and the nature of mutuality.
+The Association's investment strategy is long-term, recognising that it trades as a mutual and reflecting the long-tail nature of its liabilities.
 The investment strategy is twofold:

 To hold a portfolio of government bonds and cash which matches, in terms of average duration and currency, the claims liabilities of the Association.
-This is known as the 'matching portfolio'; and To invest the assets in excess of the matching portfolio, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the Association's investment risk appetite.
+This is known as the 'matching portfolio'; and • To invest the assets in excess of the matching portfolio, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the Association's investment risk appetite.
 This is known as the 'growth portfolio'.